Criminal Justice (CRJ)

 3, 3/0

 Prerequisites: CRJ 101, CRJ 303, and upper-division status.
 Physical and financial harm caused by wayward corporations, corporate officials, employees, and other white-collar offenders.
 Emphasis on ethical and legal decision making and regulatory monitoring, and control of white-collar and corporate activity.
-Offered spring only.
+Offered every spring.

 CRJ 406 CORRECTIONAL INSTITUTIONS AND PROGRAMS